Blind Cigar Review: Drew Estate | Undercrown Dogma

 Body/Complexity: Medium

-“Second third puts me in a Delorean and takes me back to movie theaters in the early 90s. “”Catch some rais….catch some Raisinets!””
-Cigar transforms into a chocolate cover raisin delight!
+“Second third puts me in a Delorean and takes me back to movie theaters in the early 90s. “”Catch some rais….catch some Raisinets!”” transforms into a chocolate cover raisin delight!
 Go ahead and hit YouTube up and find that commercial.
 You’re welcome.
 The raisins stick around for the retro, along with our old friend, white pepper.
 I’m pretty stoked right now.
-Just when I was worried the cigar was going to lull me to sleep, it’s got my taste buds singing “”Hallelujah””!
+Just when I was worried the was going to lull me to sleep, it’s got my taste buds singing “”Hallelujah””!
 The white pepper is tired of playing second fiddle and decides to come out and play, as the second third comes to a close.” –Doug S. (Unpossible_1)

 Final Third